freeCodeCamp/freeCodeCamp/client/src/pages/learn/a2-english-for-developers/learn-how-to-request-and-receive-guidance/index.md

 ## Introduction to the Learn How to Request and Receive Guidance

-This is a test for the new project-based curriculum.
+This course will show you how to ask for assistance from a coworker when you need it.